fermyon/developer/content/wasm-languages/assemblyscript.md

   Starter HTML file that loads the module in a browser.

-The command will try to update existing files to match the correct settings for this instance of the compiler in '/Users/Fermyon/typescript-example/node_modules/assemblyscript'.
+The command will try to update existing files to match the correct settings for this instance of the compiler in 'typescript-example/node_modules/assemblyscript'.

 Do you want to proceed?
 [Y/n] Y

 - Making sure that the project directory exists...
-  Exists: /Users/Fermyon/typescript-example
+  Exists: typescript-example

 - Making sure that the 'assembly' directory exists...
-  Created: /Users/Fermyon/typescript-example/assembly
+  Created: typescript-example/assembly

 - Making sure that 'assembly/tsconfig.json' is set up...
-  Created: /Users/Fermyon/typescript-example/assembly/tsconfig.json
+  Created: typescript-example/assembly/tsconfig.json

 - Making sure that 'assembly/index.ts' exists...
-  Created: /Users/Fermyon/typescript-example/assembly/index.ts
+  Created: typescript-example/assembly/index.ts

 - Making sure that the 'build' directory exists...
-  Created: /Users/Fermyon/typescript-example/build
+  Created: typescript-example/build

 - Making sure that 'build/.gitignore' is set up...
-  Created: /Users/Fermyon/typescript-example/build/.gitignore
+  Created: typescript-example/build/.gitignore

 - Making sure that 'package.json' contains the build commands...
-  Updated: /Users/Fermyon/typescript-example/package.json
+  Updated: typescript-example/package.json

 - Making sure that 'asconfig.json' is set up...
-  Created: /Users/Fermyon/typescript-example/asconfig.json
+  Created: typescript-example/asconfig.json

 - Making sure that the 'tests' directory exists...
-  Created: /Users/Fermyon/typescript-example/tests
+  Created: typescript-example/tests

 - Making sure that 'tests/index.js' exists...
-  Created: /Users/Fermyon/typescript-example/tests/index.js
+  Created: typescript-example/tests/index.js

 - Making sure that 'index.html' exists...
-  Created: /Users/Fermyon/typescript-example/index.html
+  Created: typescript-example/index.html

 Done!